antrea-io/antrea/docs/feature-gates.md

 `AntreaIPAM` is a feature that allows flexible control over Pod IP Addressing.
 This can be achieved by configuring custom resource `IPPool` with desired set of IP ranges.
-The pool can be annotated to Namespace, Deployment or StatefulSet, and Antrea will manage IP address assignment for corresponding Pods according to pool definition.
+The pool can be annotated to Namespace, and Antrea will manage IP address assignment for corresponding Pods according to pool spec.
+In future, support will be extended to Deployments and StatefulSets, as well as requesting specific IP via Pod annotation.

 Note that IP pool annotation can not be updated, but rather re-created.
 IP Pool can be extended, but cannot be shrunk if already assigned to a resource.